ViridityMoon/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    Tokens are the keys that allow a user to prove to the authentication system that they have the credentials to get onto the account.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    You could set up the authentication with axiosWithAuth and make a token.
+Create a custom PrivateRoute as well.
+Then just make sure any data calls that need to be protected are through a PrivateRoute and use axiosWithAuth instead of ordinary axios.

 - [ ] Describe how web servers work.

+    Servers take requests and shoot out data based on the authentication methods used and thus verified or not.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    Create - Post
+    Read - Get
+    Update - Put
+    Delete - Delete

 ## Project Set Up